pwalch/lonesnake/README.md

 * `lonesnake --version 3.10.0`
   * creates an environment with CPython 3.10.0

+By default, `lonesnake` detects whether a `.lonesnake` directory already exists, and asks for confirmation interactively before deleting it.
+If you want to force deletion without confirmation, pass the `--force` option.
+This can be useful in non-interactive scripts.

 ## automated activation

 In most cases, you don't want to activate your Python environment with `source` every time you enter your project directory or use a Python command-line tool.
 Instead, you want it to auto-activate.